vikrantdeshpande09876/XML_to_CSV_Rep/Readme.md

 > flask run
 ```

 9. In a web-browser, navigate to the URL mentioned in the cmd output from above command.
-For example http://127.0.0.1:5000/ or http://localhost:5000/
+For example http://127.0.0.1:5000/ or http://localhost:5000/.
+App is currentl live on [Heroku](https://xmlxsdparser.herokuapp.com/).

 10. Currently the application accepts (username, password) from the excel file Login_creds.xlsx for logging in.
 This file is located in the /static/ folder of the application.
+These static login-credentials were used for quick development of an MVP (Minimal Viable Product).